binance/binance-spot-api-docs/web-socket-api.md

 * If you go over the weight limit, requests fail with status `429`.
   * This status code indicates you should back off and stop spamming the API.
   * Rate-limited responses include a `retryAfter` field, indicating when you can retry the request.
-* **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban.**
+* **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban and you will be disconnected.**
   * Requests from a banned IP address fail with status `418`.
   * `retryAfter` field indicates the timestamp when the ban will be lifted.
 * IP bans are tracked and **scale in duration** for repeat offenders, **from 2 minutes to 3 days**.